bencalegari/bencalegaridotcom/source/blog/2013-09-24-trial-and-error-s.html.markdown

 The biggest mistake of all was trying to go through the brick wall instead of simply going around it.
 I could have made content, developed a layout using only HTML and CSS, or simply started over.
 I got in way over my head and refused to admit it before it was too late.
 It was time I'll never get back.

 I have learned something from all this.
 And if you are reading this blog on a finished site that I built myself without relying on five billion gems, plugins, templates, or addons, that should be all the proof you need.

-PS.
-This is not the end of this fight.
-I will have a real, true to form blog and site soon.